 4. If your egg hasn’t broken yet, some will, you can add food coloring to another cup of water and watch as the inside of the egg becomes the same color.
 The egg will also grow if you put it in the water because it is semi-permeable.
 So you can compare the size of the egg that has been sitting in the water with an egg still in its shell.

 In this picture, we have added corn syrup and food coloring to the one on the left, and water and food coloring to the one on the right.

 5. If you want to keep this experiment going for a few days, you can take the naked egg out of the vinegar and add it to a cup full of corn syrup.
 It dehydrates the egg and makes it feel rubbery like a raisin.
 After that, you can put the egg BACK into water and it will rehydrate and get big again.

 6. Finally, you can see if your egg will bounce.
 I always put a cookie sheet on the ground and then, bravely, I hand my child the egg.
-If you hold it a couple inches from the ground and drop it, it will bounce!
+If you hold it a couple of inches from the ground and drop it, it will bounce!

 Tips 1.
 I always do more than one egg, because the first time we did this, we broke a couple of the eggs while we were trying to touch them and observe them.
-It also helps with comparison.
+It also helps with the comparison.
 So, if you want to dye or shrink your egg, you can see the difference between the different experiments you are trying.